Biography of Michel Desmarquet (1931-2018), written by Dr. Tom Chalko.

 Michel Desmarquet was born in 1931 in Normandy, in the northern part of France.
 From childhood, he did not like the cool, cloudy and rainy weather in Normandy and dreamed of living in warm countries.
 When he was 16, France was recruiting for its military in central Africa.

-Michel left the agricultural school in which he studied and forced his parents to agree for him to join military in Africa.
+Michel abandoned the agricultural school in which he studied and very cleverly forced his parents to agree for him to join military in Africa as an under-age recruit.

 Michel's adventures in the French army in central Africa deserve a separate book.
 When he told me about them - when I visited him in 1996 - we both laughed so much that our stomach muscles ached nonstop for two weeks.
 To this day, in the French military in Africa, Michel's exploits are known, because their descriptions are passed down by soldiers from generation to generation.
 In short, Michel, with the help of his innate sense of humor, spoiled military discipline as much as he could and no disciplinary punishment had the intended effect.

-Due to his exceptional strength of character, Michel was chosen in June 1987 to make an interstellar journey through our galaxy, visit the planet called Thiaoouba ( יהוה in the Old Testament) and report what he saw and heard without distortion.
+Due to his exceptional strength of character, tested and proven during his hilarious adventures with the French army in Africa, Michel was chosen in June 1987 to make an interstellar journey through our galaxy, visit the biblical Thiaoouba ( Hebrew shortcut יהוה in the Old Testament) and report what he saw and heard without distortion.

-Advanced people of Thiaoouba יהוה (the same people who gave Moses the Ten Commandments ~3,250 years ago) entrusted Michel a mission to write a book describing his visit to the planet Thiaoouba along with the message of Thiaoouba to the present inhabitants of Earth.
+Advanced people of biblical Thiaoouba (יהוה - the same people who gave Moses the Ten Commandments ~3,300 years ago) entrusted Michel a mission to write a book describing his visit to Thiaoouba containing the message of Thiaoouba to the present inhabitants of Earth.

-The journey took place using the so-called "trans-substantiation", which consists in leaving space-time and returning to it elsewhere in our galaxy.
+The journey took place using the so-called "trans-substantiation", which is based on leaving space-time and returning to it elsewhere in our galaxy.
 Michel's book, Thiaoouba Prophecy, contains Michel's detailed account of this journey.

 After returning to Earth, Michel encountered numerous difficulties.
 Since he has never written anything in his life, except letters to his parents, it took him ~3 years to write a book by hand in French under the telepathic guidance of Thao, his mentor from Thiaoouba.